Auguste Louis Albéric d'Arenberg: Descendants

-Through his son Charles, he was a grandfather of Prince Charles Auguste Armand d'Arenberg (1905–1967),3rd (French) Duke, who married American heiress Margaret (née Bedford) Bancroft in 1960.
-They were the parents of one son, Prince Pierre Frederick Henri d'Arenberg (b.
-1961), 4th (French) Duke, before his death in 1967.
-She remarried to Emmanuel Jacques de Crussol, Duke d'Uzès.
+Through his son Charles Louis, he was the grandfather of Prince Charles Auguste Armand d'Arenberg (1905–1967).
+The latter became the 3rd Duke of Arenberg in 1924 and married American heiress Margaret Bancroft in 1960 as her second husband.
+They had one child together, Prince Pierre Frederic Henri d'Arenberg (b.
+1961), who became the 4th Duke of Arenberg.
+After the 3rd Duke of Arenberg died in 1967, she married Emmanuel de Crussol, 15th Duke of Uzès, as his second wife.